conduktor/conduktor-gateway-demos/topic_concentration/Readme.md

     --partitions 1
 ```

 If we list topics from the backend cluster now we see 2 topics.
-Source topic and the concnetrated topic
+Source topic and the concentrated topic

 ```bash
 docker-compose exec kafka-client \